sylvaincom/comparison-distributions/README.md

 ## How to use this repository

-We recommend reading the report before reading this notebook, as most explanations are not duplicated in the notebooks.
+We recommend reading the report before reading the notebooks, as most explanations are not duplicated in the notebooks.
+All notebooks are in Python.
 According to my report, the files should be read in this order:
 1. `ipm-prerequisite.ipynb`: an introductory notebook that help to understand `ipm.ipynb` better
 2. `ipm.ipynb`: core programs that generated the simulations in the chapter II about the Kantorovich metric (an IPM)
 3. `f-divergences.ipynb`: core programs that generated the simulations in the chapter III about the f-divergences